Table of Contents

 Click on "+New Item."
 In the tab that appears, enter the quantity and click "Save"

 Add all desired items

-The main article now contains all related articles.
-Since these sub-articles are stock items and the main item is a just-in-time bill of materials (i.e., not an in-stock item), only the sub-items are kept in the warehouse.
+The main product now contains all related items.
+Since these sub-items are stock items and the main item is a just-in-time bill of materials (i.e., not an in-stock item), only the sub-items are kept in the warehouse.
 That is, if all of these items are in stock, the order traffic light for the warehouse turns green and the order can be shipped.